furqonajiy/meta-front-end-developer-professional-certificate/C1-introduction-to-front-end-development/W2/C1W2A2-styling-a-page/README.md

 Objectives
 - Style the webpage using CSS.

-Follow the Step by Step instructions below:
+Follow the Step-by-Step instructions below:

 1. Open the `styles.css ` file.